doreenhii/noetherPerception/perceptualConstancy.md

 <header class="major">
     <h4>What is perception</h4>
 </header>
 Perception is the mental representation of physical properties.
 Lift up your eyes to look straight ahead of you.
 If you are in your favorite reading spot, you probably see a familiar visual scene that looks all too normal.
 However, we may say that there are two copies of the world here: a copy of the world out there, the reality; and the copy of the world within, your subjective imagery.
 The copy of the world within is what we called "perception".
+Note that the results of perception, called the percepts, are not the exact copy of the physical world, and may undergo some modifications (that is why an illusion occurs).
 Common synonyms of perception include: the perceived world, mental representation or imagery, subjective experience, ...

-In cognitive science, perception is categorized as a low level cognitive function, as it acts similarly to a sensor, taking in information which is present out there.
+In cognitive science, perception is categorized as a low level cognitive function, as it acts similarly to an modified sensor, by and large representing information that is available out there.
 We may therefore describe differnt types of perception based on their sensory modalities, such as visual perception, auditory perception, haptic perception, olfactory perception, and taste.
 A high level cognitive function integrates perceptions from multiple sensory modalities in order to exert some effect onto the world.
 Some examples of high level cognitive function includes decision making, problem solving, and self control.
-High level cognitive function therefore critically depends on accurate perceptions of the world.
+High level cognitive function therefore critically depends on the arrived percepts.

 <header class="major">
     <h4>Goal</h4>